 Pet ownership.
-There are currently 84.6 million pet-owning households, or 68% of total households, and over 300 million pets in the United States, according to the American Pet Products Association.
+There are currently over 80 million dog and cat owning households in the United States, which represents approximately 60% of total households, and over 170 million dogs and cats in the United States, according to the American Pet Products Association.